Oleg Kuvaev: Biography

 Until quite recently, Oleg Kuvaev worked as the art-director and owner of “Mult.ru” studio.
 Besides Masyanya, the studio has released three more animated cartoon series: Eji and Petrutchoe, Six and a Half and Magazinchik Boe.
 Just like Masyanya, they could be downloaded from the Internet free of charge and were translated in different TV-channels across Russia.
-Also numerous advertising cartoons, illustrations and even radio-shows were produced.
+Additionally, numerous advertising cartoons, illustrations, and even radio-shows were produced.

-Masyanya brought the studio about most of the income in merchandise and mobile services.
+Masyanya brought the studio most of its income in the form of merchandise and mobile services.
 The studio received copyright charges from companies that used the brand.
-Ice cream, cookies, DVDs, T-shirts and much more merchandise with Masyanya’s brand now were produced legally.
-Mobile operators were selling pictures, videos and ring-tones from Masyanya plentiful, which brought stable income.
-Despite this, suddenly, in the middle of 2006 Oleg Kuvaev closed all projects he was working on, left the studio, the city and the country, with almost no response whatsoever as the other workers of Mult.ru had kicked him out of his own company.
+Ice cream, cookies, DVDs, T-shirts and much more merchandise with Masyanya’s brand were now produced legally.
+Mobile operators were selling pictures, videos and ring-tones from Masyanya, which brought in additional income.
+Despite this, suddenly, in the middle of 2006 Oleg Kuvaev closed all projects he was working on and left the studio and the country, with almost no response whatsoever to the other workers of Mult.ru.

 In 2022, together with Russian rock band Nogu Svelo!, Kuvaev created the Anthem of the Doomed, an anti-war animated video dedicated to Russians who support the Russian invasion of Ukraine.

 Now he lives in Ramat Gan, Israel, with his wife, Polina, and his son and daughter.
 All studio projects are closed except his first and favorite - Masyanya.
-As of 2008, there are summary more than 150 episodes of the cartoon in release.
-And new episodes still appear made by Oleg Kuvaev himself as in the beginning of the whole story.
+As of 2008, there are more than 150 episodes of the cartoon in release.
+New episodes are still appearing made by Oleg Kuvaev himself.
 All of them are available on his website and YouTube channel.